AscendingPassage.com HOME PAGE.

 the holy of holies, heavily roofed with granite, the highest part of

-on the large resonant flags, and the owls take to flight.
+on the large resonant flagstones, and the owls take to flight.
 Profound

-darkness; the wind and the dampness freeze us.
-Three hours to go
+darkness - the wind and the dampness freeze us.

-A tavern of the horrible village in the light of an electric lamp.
+A tavern of the dreary village in the light of an electric lamp.
 It

 reeks of absinthe, this desert tavern, in which we warm ourselves at a

 little smoking fire.
-It has been hastily built of old tin boxes, of
+It has been hastily built of the debris of whisky cases.

-Nubians and Arabians follow one another hither, asking for drink, and
+Nubians and Arabians follow one another hither, asking for drink.
+They

 are the workers in the new factories who were formerly healthy beings,